 Yes, writing coherent, well-thought out programs matching sets, reps, loads, and exercises to the needs, goals, and ability level of every client is important.
-As is being able effectively coach those programs so people don’t hurt themselves.
+As is being able to effectively coach those programs so people don’t hurt themselves.

 But equally as important is understanding you’re not Leonidas leading 300 Spartan soldiers into battle.